BIGJRA/BIGJRA.github.io/reborn.md

 On the next map you can find a hidden *PokeSnax* and an *Ice Stone*.
 Climb back down the hill.

 This time, climb the waterfall at the top.
-This map has encounter Variation 6.

-**Upper Route 4 (Variation 6)**
+**Upper Route 4 (Mountain Field Map with Small Waterfall)**

 |Land (Morning)    |%  |Land (Day)        |%  |Land (Night)      |%  |
 |------------------|---|------------------|---|------------------|---|